Brain Injury Attorney West Virginia

 How Do I Know If I Can Make a Legal Claim After a Brain Injury?

 This will depend wholly on your circumstances after your brain injury.
-Many brain injuries happen through someone else’s negligence, such as car accidents or slip-and-fall accident, or through someone else’s intentional harm.
+Many brain injuries happen through someone else’s negligence, such as car accidents or a slip and fall accident, or through someone else’s intentional harm.
 An example of this type would be if someone hits you in a fight.
-Depending on your case, a West Virginia brain injury might classify your brain injury under a personal injury suit, and in cases where someone set out to intentionally harm you, we would even consider criminal action.
+Depending on your case, a West Virginia brain injury attorney might classify your brain injury under a personal injury suit, and in cases where someone set out to intentionally harm you, we would even consider criminal action.